mimir-org/tyle/src/client/src/complib/mixins/README.md

 # Mixins

 ## Purpose
+This directory houses mixins that implement common and reusable functionality for the purpose of styling components.

-This directory houses mixins that implement the property interfaces defined in the "./props" directory.
+Many of the mixins available you will find in the "mixins/props" directory, these implement the interfaces defined in the "complib/props" directory.
-The aim is that these should be reused for components that expose any of the properties defined within these interfaces.
+The purpose of these is to aid in creating a common interfaces for components that expose any of the properties defined within these interfaces.

-In addition to the standard prop/mixin implementations one might find more specialized mixins such as "textVariantMixin.ts", mixins like these are usually utilized by a small set of components.
+As an example two components "Foo" and "Bar" would expose the same property "maxWidth" by using sizing.ts and sizingMixin.ts.
+By utilizing the same interfaces and mixins we avoid these components using different names for this property e.g. maxW, maximumWidth etc.

 ## Partial implementations
 Should you want to expose only parts of an interface to the consumer, then consider omitting or picking parts of a given interface.